arkency/posts/posts/2015-04-28-why-i-want-to-introduce-mutation-testing-to-the-rails-event-store-gem.md

 My goal is to setup Travis to run the mutation tests on every push.
 Also, I’d like to set up a 100% expected mutation coverage in the future.

 This is an [example output](https://travis-ci.org/arkency/rails_event_store/builds/60342041) of the mutant run on a Travis machine.
 It’s worth looking at, as you can see the full output.
-Mutant shows us every mutation it does and what’s the result.
+Mutant shows us every alive mutation (the one that breaks test)  it does and what’s the result.
 One example:

 ```
 #!ruby